SNTSVV/DAMAT_Tutorial/README.md

 ## Introduction

 This is an example of how to apply the *DAMAt* tool and procedure to improve an existing test suite.
-We recommend to execute this procedure on Ubuntu 20.04.4 LTS, but it should work in any Linux environment.
+We recommend executing this procedure on Ubuntu 20.04.4 LTS, but it should work in any Linux environment.
 To apply the *DAMAt* procedure we need a Software Under Test and the relative test suite to evaluate.
 We decided to use *libCSP*, a C library implementing the Cubesat Space Protocol (CSP), a small protocol stack written to facilitate communication between the components of a CubeSat.
 Additional information on *libCSP* can be found at this link <https://github.com/libcsp/libcsp>.
-*LibCSP* does not come with a test suite, but it includes some examples; starting from one of these examples, we devised a small, intentionally flawed example of integration test suite.
+*LibCSP* does not come with a test suite, but it includes some examples; starting from one of these examples, we devised a small, intentionally flawed example of an integration test suite.
 The test suite contains a single test case that emulates a server/client configuration over loop-back and verifies that a minimum number of packets is transmitted by the client and correctly received by the server in a given time.

 ## Installation procedure